Remo-5555/Remo-5555/README.md

 -  I’m looking to collaborate on interesting projects
 -  Ask me about theoretical physics
 -  How to reach me: N/A
--  Fun fact: I am not that smart
+-  Fun fact: I work hard to understand the world

 ##  Skills & Technologies